minio/docs/source/reference/minio-server/settings/metrics-and-logging.rst

    :local:
    :depth: 2

-These environment variables control behavior related to MinIO metrics and logging.
+This page covers settings that control behavior related to MinIO metrics and logging.
 See :ref:`minio-metrics-and-alerts` for more information.

 Prometheus Authentication